The Clear Edge

 The Executive Summary

-• Who this is for: Founders and lead operators running $100K–$150K/month service businesses, working 60–70 hours/week, carrying most key decisions, and noticing energy scores drifting under 5/10 while the team quietly orbits their exhaustion.
+• Who this is for: Founders and lead operators at $100K–$150K/month on 60–70 hour/week schedules, making most key calls, with energy slipping under 5/10 while the team quietly tracks their exhaustion.

-• The Burnout While Scaling Problem: When you keep adding clients and headcount while ignoring sleep debt, stress markers, and rising resentment, burnout stops being a personal issue and becomes an operational risk that can trigger a 20–40% revenue drop, rushed client cuts, and talent churn when you finally hit the wall.
+• The Burnout While Scaling Problem: Burnout at $100K–$150K/month shifts from personal pain to a business risk that can force a 20–40% revenue drop, rushed client cuts, and talent loss when you finally hit the wall.

-• What changes if you apply it: You move from waking up at a 3–4/10 with no slack, secretly wondering which client you’ll have to fire first, to operating at a stable 7–8/10 energy, holding a sane 40–50 hour week, keeping revenue steady (or up) while the team carries more execution and the business stops depending on your exhaustion to function.
+• What changes if you apply it: You move from waking up at 3–4/10 energy on 60–70 hour weeks to running at 7–8/10, holding 40–50 hours, while the team absorbs more execution instead of your exhaustion propping up revenue.

 Written by Nour Boustani for $100K–$150K/month founders who want to recover from burnout and keep scaling without paying for their next growth phase with their health or a revenue crash.

-The 4 Weeks That Determine Whether You Keep or Lose Everything
+The 4 Weeks That Decide Whether Burnout Costs You The Business

-If you’re scaling at $100K+ months on 60–70 hour weeks with an energy score sliding under 5/10, the risk isn’t just feeling tired — it’s losing the business you built.
-Use this 4-week scan to see whether you need a light reset or a full emergency recovery.
+If you’re scaling at $100K+ months on 60–70 hour weeks with an energy score sliding under 5/10, the risk isn’t a rough patch — it’s losing the business you built.

 Crisis Severity Scale: